Hawkins Family Dentistry - Midlothian

 Why Is Children’s Dental Care So Important?

-Some may wonder why children’s dental care is crucial since primary teeth eventually fall out.
-Most children have their baby teeth by age 3, which start to shed around age 6.
-By early teens, aside from wisdom teeth, children have all their adult teeth.
-Dental health during these formative years profoundly impacts long-term oral health outcomes.
+Some may question the necessity of dental care for children since baby teeth eventually fall out.
+However, primary teeth play a crucial role in a child’s development.
+By age 3, most children have a full set of baby teeth, which begin to shed around age 6.
+By their early teens, aside from wisdom teeth, they have their full set of permanent teeth.
+Oral health during these formative years directly impacts their long-term dental well-being.

-Baby Teeth Set the Stage for Adult Teeth
+Baby Teeth Pave the Way for Adult Teeth

 Your Child’s First Appointment